FossMec/Practice-Git/README.md

 Once you're familiar with command line tools, it is time to get hands on approach on that as well.
 Use git command line tools to do something similar as to what you've done in step 2.
 Since you've already cloned the file onto your local system.
 A new folder will be visible called `Practice-Git`.

-* Go into you fork folder on your system using your command line and go into the `submit-a-pull-request` folder.
+* Go into your folder on your system using your command line and go into the `submit-a-pull-request` folder.
 Inside the folder make an another folder with you user name (hint : `mkdir <Your_username>`).

 ```
 $cd submit-a-pull-request